gitter-badger/ocpy/packages/README.md

 | `server` | No (`http://openconnecto.me`) | The server at which to request data |
 | `location` | No (`./`) | The location on-disk (locally) where you'd like to save the data.
 Two subdirectories will be created: `/hdf5` and `/tiff`. |

-## Python: ExampleV
+## Example

 ```
 import ocpy.access

 ocpy.access.get_data(
         token =        "kasthuri11",
         x_start =      5000,              x_stop =      5500,
         y_start =      5000,              y_stop =      5500,
         z_start =      1,                 z_stop =      3,
         location =     "data"
 )
 ```

 The above script downloads 500x500x2 voxels of data from the `kasthuri11` dataset and saves them on your hard-drive inside a subdirectory called `data`.

 **Note:** There is a known bug in the scipy/PIL TIFF converter that prevents accurate hdf5-tiff conversion of non-uint8 data.
-This will not affect `kasthuri11`.

-# bash
-This provides a function that wraps `curl` in order to allow more efficient chunking and more reliable download than simply trying to download the full dataset simultaneously.
-Use the file included in [`/examples`](https://github.com/openconnectome/ocpAccess/tree/master/packages/bash/examples) to download the Kasthuri *CELL* 2015 data.

-This relies on `curl`, which comes standard on unix and OSX distributions.
-Windows users are encouraged to use another download method, or may try using `cygwin` for a semi-native `curl` implementation.